AnGWar26/icsd-pulse/TABLE_INFO.md

 X-axis contains information about food insecurity in the last 7 days.
 Similar to last table, except only includes households with children.
 ### Questions
+1. What are the most common reasons for food insufficiency in households with children?
+2. How does reported food insecurity affect  mental health in households with children?
-1. How does children not eating often because food was unaffordable vary over time?
+3. How does children not eating often because food was unaffordable vary over time?

 # Health